AlexGoomba/Radar/README.md

 ### Pages
 #### Log In Page
-A Log In Page for people to sign up
+A Log In Page for people

 #### Landing Page
 A page for the user to see the events in the local area